CloudLabsAI-Azure/OpenAIWorkshop/scenarios/Intro.md

 ## Accessing Your Lab Environment

-Once you're ready to dive in, your virtual machine and lab guide will be right at your fingertips within your web browser.
+Once you're ready to dive in, your virtual machine and lab **Guide** will be right at your fingertips within your web browser.

    ![](media/GSS1.png "Lab Environment")